“A clutch of peaceful B&B rooms in a medieval hilltop village that’s one of Provence’s best-kept secrets”

 - Stroll the ancient pedestrianised streets of Tourrettes, visit the violet museum, and browse numerous potters, jewellers and silversmiths.
 Don’t miss market day on Wednesday

-- Wander half a mile to Histoire de Bastide's private guest swimming pool, set in a verdant garden with south-facing views - be warned though, there is a charge for use
+- Wander half a mile to Histoire de Bastide's private guest swimming pool, set in a verdant garden with south-facing views

 - Visit the pretty old town of Vence, 10 minutes’ drive away.
 Shop in its chic boutiques, marvel at the Matisse drawings on the walls of the Chapelle du Rosaire, and catch the Friday market in the square